-trust and rely on their attorneys to zealously represent them and act
+People rely on their attorneys to zealously represent them and act in their

-in their best interests.
-When a lawyer fails to do so – for whatever
+best interests.
+When a lawyer fails to do so – for whatever reason

-did not do a good job or violated their contract.
-Moreover, a client who
+lawyer did not do a good job or violated their contract, but because they

-to immediately place their faith in another attorney to hold the first one accountable.
+faith in another attorney to hold the first one accountable.
 At

 legal malpractice should contact a different attorney as soon as possible.
-That is not only to
+That is not only

-meet the deadlines for bringing a legal malpractice case, but also because
+to meet the deadlines for bringing a legal malpractice case, but also

-a client has a duty to attempt to mitigate, or minimize, any damages that
+because a client has a duty to attempt to mitigate, or minimize, any damages

 pursuing their case or appeal an adverse decision, even if there is little